Meeting 2

 Zoom Tool

-When using the Zoom tool, you can hold the Mac's Control key down and click in the picture (or use a right-click without the Ctrl key) to show a pop-up zoom menu with five choices -
+When using the Zoom tool, you can hold the Mac's Control key down and click in the picture (or use a right-click without the Ctrl key) to show a pop-up zoom menu with five choices -Fit on Screen

 Actual Pixels